 Technology has enabled planners to provide delegates with touch screens, event apps, sensor beacons and facial recognition to name but a few.
 For those planners that embraced this technology at their events, the idea of accelerating contactless will not be a surprise.
 And the more contactless, the better.

 Some delegates will be at your event doing their hardest to minimise what they have to touch.
 And that works the other way as well, for you as the planner.
-Delegates may not want to pick up lanyards that are hanging in a big bundle.
-They may not want to accept their printed badge from the receptionist.
-And they may not want to pick up a printed programme or brochure – they’ll probably prefer using an app instead.
+Delegates may not want to pick up lanyards that are hanging in a big bundle, They may not want to accept their printed badge from the receptionist.
+Instead, they may prefer using contactless self-service check-in kiosks.
+Equally, they may not want to pick up a printed programme or brochure – they’ll probably prefer using an app instead.

 The following post on LinkedIn offers an idea for delegates to indicate how socially distant they want to be.
 It caught our attention as the key issue is that delegates have to use their hands to unravel the lanyard.